BSharmi/DPM-LGCP/README.md

 source("script_run_Neal_alg3.R")

 ### Simulation case study –
 •	Three 1D non-homogeneous Poisson processes with Log-Gaussian intensity were generated.
-Next, binding site locations of twenty transcription factors were simulated by drawing independent samples from these non-homogeneous Poisson processes.
+Next, binding site locations of twenty transcription factors were simulated by drawing independent samples from these non-homogeneous Poisson processes

+•	The user does not need to provide any additional input.
+Simulation input data is put under the folder ‘Simulation/data’ folder with the name ‘lgcp_simu_data_v0.RData’.
+The user can generate her/his own simulation data by changing parameters in the script ‘script_simulate_data.R’ under ‘Simulation/code/’

 •	Using the simulated binding site locations, we applied the clustering algorithm.
 The TFs were randomly assigned to any cluster at initializations.
 The results are shown after ten iterations –
   - initial error rate: 0.39